Seward, Kansas

 Seward is a city in Stafford County, Kansas, United States.
 As of the 2020 census, the population of the city was 41.
+Located in Seward are a large granary, and a bar and grill as well as numerous homes.

 History

 Seward was named for William H. Seward.
 A post office was opened in Seward in 1878, and remained in operation until it was discontinued in 1995.